Channel partner uses ChatGPT to become a best-selling author in 24 hours

 Just a few days later, and the book has reached 4,500 sales.

-Whether it’s seen as a stroke of brilliance, or a cheat code to writing a best-selling book, there’s no doubt it shows the significant waves AI is having and the huge potential for how AI can be utilised.
+Whether you view it as a stroke of brilliance, or a cheat code to writing a best-seller, Beaugeard's effort is yet another example of AI's disruptive potential.

 Beaugeard told CRN Australia that he came up with the idea in the shower, and experimented with ChatGPT.